elasticspoon/personal_site/_posts/2023/08/09/2023-08-09-Developing a Jekyll Site on NixOS.md

 <!-- prettier-ignore -->
 >**Regarding other dependencies**\\
-> Having written this code and you aren't going to be be making further modifications to the gems, you could remove further dependencies off your system.
+> Having written this code, if you aren't going to be be making further modifications to the Gemfile, you could remove further dependencies off your system.
 You could remove Bundix, Bundler and Ruby off your system completely.
 That said if you want to make changes to the gems you are going to need to add Bundix as a `buildInput` which means changing to `buildInputs = [ env pkgs.nodejs-slim pkgs.bundix ];`.
 >
 > Even now I would not recommend trying to run all this as `--pure` because there are still dependencies that are missing from the derivation.
 It is too time consuming for me to try to find all of them so I am unwilling to try to make it work.

 ## Conclusions

 Honestly, this whole process was an absolute pain in the ass.
 It is pretty crazy to me that I have to jump through so many hoops to basically run `bundle install` and have everything work.
-That said when the process for installing ruby is as simple as adding `system.packages = [ ruby ];` to my configuration I guess it makes sense that there might be issues in other areas.
+That said, when the process for installing ruby is as simple as adding `system.packages = [ ruby ];` to my configuration I guess it makes sense that there might be issues in other areas.
 Nix is **not** beginner friendly but the concept of being able to have full system configuration that is completely portable and repeatable is a huge drawing point for this OS.

 I felt like I learned a **ton** about Nix the OS, the package manager and the Nix language both in making my shell work and in writing this blog post.
 Even still the functional paradigms of this language make a lot of it pretty hard for me to follow.

+### A Final Aside

 ```nix
 callPackage = path: overrides: